gsluthra/life-lessons-blog/content/post/32-documentation-is-also-product.md

 The reason we write documentation is to help a user understand how to get "something" done easily.
 The better your documentation, the faster they can get it done.
 This means, in the end your documentation AND your product, are together helping in "getting-something-done".
 If that is the case, then your document is also part of your product.

 Imagine you wrote a sucky document, and they could not figure out how to do X -- won't they blame the product?
-Saying -- it is hard to do X or Y or X with the product.
-Therefore, poor documentation leads to poor product experience.
+Saying -- it is hard to do X or Y or Z with the product.
+Therefore, poor documentation leads to a poor product experience.

 ## 3. Good documentation is written with the reader in mind.